A pair of Satsuma vases from the early 20th century in perfect condition

 Description

-Para Satsuma vases from the early 20th century in perfect condition, with rich gold embellishments, handles in the shape of elephant heads, and figures on horses, not in relief with landscapes and architecture in the background.
-On the red background, the artist's signature along with a dark seal reading “made in Japan” indicating commercial production.
+Para Satsuma vases from the early 20th century in perfect condition, with rich gold embellishments, handles shaped like elephant heads, and figures on horseback, not in relief against a background of landscapes with architecture.
+On the red background, the artist's signature along with a dark "made in Japan" seal indicating commercial production.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture dates back to the 19th century, during which the beloved Biedermeier style flourished.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but we can distinguish a few key ones.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Towards the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to further emphasize the grandeur of these items.
+Next is Baroque, a term derived from the Portuguese "barocco"—which translates to an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust.
-It featured brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+Renaissance furniture was quite heavy and massive.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws, eagle heads – these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique that suits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is very important, especially when searching for exclusive antiques suitable for your interior.

-The key to stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many fakes circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of stylish antique furniture is originality.
+Ultimately, this is crucial from the buyer's perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product's compliance with its description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details